c-true/FsConnect/README.md

 A simple easy-to-use wrapper for the Flight Simulator 2020 SimConnect library.
 A simple solution to simple problems, if you already are fluent in SimConnect, this won't impress you much.
 If, on the other hand, you just want to connect to Flight Simulator and read some information this may give you a quicker start.

+FsConnect uses the _Microsoft.FlightSimulator.SimConnect_ .NET Framework library and the underlying native x64 _simconnect.dll_ library.
+These files are distributed via the Flight Simulator 2020 SDK, currently version 0.5.1, but are included for easy use.

+At the moment this project is intended as an easier to use wrapper than the current SimConnect for simple projects, creating a simpler C# programming model and reducing the need for repeated boiler plate code.
+Expect breaking changes.

 ## Current features
 * Supports TCP connection, without use of SimConnect.cfg file
 * Supports registering and requesting simple simulation variables.
+* Supports updating simulation variables.
 * Does not require a Windows message pump.
+* NuGet package handles deployment of native binaries, just add reference to package.

 # Getting started
+* Download the Flight Simulator SDK.
+* See the list of available simulation variables in the SDK documentation: Documentation/04-Developer_Tools/SimConnect/SimConnect_Status_of_Simulation_Variables.html
+* Determine unit to use when registering the data structure.
+* Build a C# struct to hold data data definition.
+(See example below)
+* Define a data definition and register it.
+(See example below)
-* Download the Flight Simulator SDK and take a look at the Simvars sample project.
+* Take a look at the Simvars sample project and example below.

 # Usage